 This experience includes the following as examples:

 Mr. Meyer has been retained as an expert witness to address damages in many intellectual property disputes.
-As examples, Mr. Meyer provided expert testimony at trial on damages in what has been reported as two of the largest copyright infringements matters in history.
+As examples, Mr. Meyer provided expert testimony at trial on damages in what has been reported as two of the largest copyright infringements trials in history.

 On behalf of the Defendant, MGA Entertainment, Mr. Meyer provided rebuttal testimony to a $1.8 billion damages claim made by Mattel in a copyright infringement matter involving “Bratz” fashion dolls.
 After a lengthy trial, the jury only awarded $10 million in copyright damages, and $30 million for each of three separate claims.